fluorescence-lifetime imaging microscopy

 LIDAR Systems emit ultraviolet, visible, or near infrared light to image objects and measuring the time-of-flight (TOF) of reflected photons.
 Such systems are used for object detection and tracking in many different fields, ranging from archaeology to agriculture, autonomous vehicles and robots etc. The high timing resolution of cronologic ADCs and TDCs is a key to reaching highest ranging accuracy and our devices’ high data throughput allows for targeting even complex measurement scenarios.

 TOF- & MASS- spectroscopy detectors, TOFMS

 In many TOFMS units cronologic TDCs are used to measure precisely the arrival of single ions.
 From the arrival time, the ion’s time-of-flight is deduced, from which the mass-to-charge ratio of the detected particle can be determined.
-A crucial factor for a successful measurment is the extremely low cycle-to-cycle jitter of our TDCs and their very low multiple hit detection deadtime.
+A crucial factor for a successful measurement is the extremely low cycle-to-cycle jitter of our TDCs and their very low multiple hit detection deadtime.

 phase shift measurements

 In phase measurements the phase of an incident signal is compared to the phase of a device's response signal.
 With increasing frequency, such phase shift measurements become more challenging. cronologic TDCs provide many features which help to address this difficult task.

 single-photon detectors (SPD), TCSPC, time-correlated single photon counting, detection of individual photons, photosensors

 Whether in astrophysics, materials science, quantum information science, quantum encryption, medical imaging, DNA sequencing or in fiber-optic communication: Single-photon detectors (SPD) provide a timing signal from which, for example, fluorescence lifetimes of excited matter can be deduced.
 This is the perfect job for our TDCs and in some applications already our "entry level"-device can be employed.